Independent pre-tokenization decision support

 A full, structured report: verdict, factor scores, rationale, blockers, levers, and practical next steps â typically 30+ pages (~9,000 words) depending on case complexity.

-TVAC Scenario Lab
+Scenario Lab add-on

 TVAC Pro (subscription)